-Many people associate senior living communities with isolation and loneliness.
+Many people associate assisted living with isolation and loneliness.
 If this is a fear you have – don’t worry!
 Assisted living communities provide countless opportunities to get involved in activities, social events and educational courses.
 This is a great way to get to know other people in your community and make new friends.

 Another common concern is that you’ll lose time with your family and friends.
 Most assisted communities encourage family and friends to join for certain events and activities.
 And of course, you can have your family over to visit!
 Your freedom and independence is important.
 While there are time frames when meals are available and activities are happening, your time is still your own in assisted living.
 Which leads us to the next common concern…